What is Contract Management? The Process and How to Simplify It

 At this stage, both parties review the drafted contract and propose adjustments.
 Negotiation can involve altering terms such as payment, delivery timelines, or performance obligations.
 A common challenge here is the risk of prolonged negotiations due to conflicting interests, leading to delays.

 For example, if a vendor insists on extending payment terms, this can slow down finalization.
-The solution is to set clear timelines for negotiations and use contract management tools that allow real-time collaboration and tracking of revisions.
+The solution is to set clear timelines for negotiations and use contracts management tools that allow real-time collaboration and tracking of revisions.
 This ensures that both parties are aware of changes and that discussions stay focused.

 4. Approval